danlentz/cl-ctrie/readme.md

 protocols are incorporated into ctrie-specific abstractions:
-`INODE-READ` `INODE-MUTATE` and `INODE-COMMIT` for GCAS, and for RDCSS, `ROOT-NODE-ACCESS` `ROOT-NODE-REPLACE` and `ROOT-NODE-COMMIT.` These liberties I have taken have the benefit of being much easier to digest, understand, remember, and work with (at least for me) than direct exposure in imperative style of the intricate mechanations that underlie the ctrie algorithm.
+`INODE-READ` `INODE-MUTATE` and `INODE-COMMIT` for GCAS, and for RDCSS, `ROOT-NODE-ACCESS` `ROOT-NODE-REPLACE` and `ROOT-NODE-COMMIT.` These liberties I have taken have the benefit of providing an interface that is much easier to digest, understand, remember, and work with (at least for me) than direct exposure in imperative style of the intricate mechanations that underlie the ctrie algorithm.
 On the other hand, the further one strays from a direct translation of the original (verified) ctrie implementation, the greater the likelihood of introducing bugs into an environment (lock-free concurrent data structure development) in which bugs can be extremely subtle and are notoriously difficult to detect.
 I have attempted to strike an appropriate balance between these conflicting concerns, and I intend to mitigate the risk, at least in part, through development of a more extensive arsenal of regression tests and benchmarking facilities.

 In addition, there are a few differences in the feature set that is provided, such as a suite of mapping operators in leiu of a